YouweiWangDelft/starter-academic_youwei/content/project/3_Subsurface study/index.md

 ---
-title: Fluvial cyclostratigraphy
+title: Subsurface study
-summary: In this project we investigate the occurrence and distribution of sandstone bodies of different origins in the stratigraphic context.
+summary: In this project we characterize the sandstone bodies and classify them into corresponding river styles.
 tags:
 - Outcrop analogue
 date: "2016-04-27T00:00:00Z"